jornada-im/jrn-emlassemblyline/pkg210000000_template/README.md

 (Describe the sources of the metadata in this package.
 What EML files were on EDI and the website?
 What other JRN files were used?
 Who updates?
 Etc.)

-Metadata templates for EMLassemblyline are stored in `metadata_templates/`.
-These files are created according to the requirements and examples specified in the directions for EMLassemblyline.
+Metadata templates for `EAL` are stored in `metadata_templates/`.
+These files are created according to the requirements and examples specified in the directions for `EAL`.
 See here:

 <https://ediorg.github.io/EMLassemblyline/articles/overview.html>